 How Does My Recruit Communicate With Me?
 Is it through the Sandboxx App?

 Recruits do not have access to the internet or their cellphones other than to make quick phone calls home when their Drill Instructor allows them to.
-Not all branches allow them to use their phones during boot camp, so as a rule, we suggest not counting on it too often.
+Not all branches allow them to use their phones during basic training, so as a rule, we suggest not counting on it too often.

 In summary, we provide the means for your recruit to send you a physical letter back immediately with the self-addressed envelope.